risk-first/website/risks/Communication-Risk.md

 ### 1. DNS - Domain Name System

 The first thing that happens is that the name `google.com` is _resolved_ by DNS.
-This means that the browser looks up the domain name `google.com` and gets back an IP address.
+This means that the browser looks up the domain name `google.com` and gets back an [IP Address](https://en.wikipedia.org/wiki/IP_address).
+An IP Address is a bit like a postal address, but instead of being the address of a building, it is the address of a particular computer.

-This is some [Abstraction](../thinking/Glossary.md#abstraction):  instead of using the machine's [IP Address](https://en.wikipedia.org/wiki/IP_address) on the network, `216.58.204.78`, I can use a human-readable address, `google.com`.
+This is an [Abstraction](../thinking/Glossary.md#abstraction):  although computers use IP addresses like `216.58.204.78`, I can use a human-readable _name_, `google.com`.

-The address `google.com` doesn't necessarily resolve to that same address each time:  _They have multiple IP addresses for `google.com`_, but as a user, I don't have to worry about this detail.
+The address `google.com` doesn't even necessarily resolve to that same address each time:  Google serves a lot of traffic so there are multiple servers handling the requests and _they have multiple IP addresses for `google.com`_.
+But as a user, I don't have to worry about this detail.

 ### 2. IP - Internet Protocol

-But this hints at what is beneath the abstraction:  although I'm loading a web-page, the communication to the server happens by [IP Protocol](https://en.wikipedia.org/wiki/Internet_Protocol) - it's a bunch of discrete "packets" (streams of binary digits).
+This hints at what is beneath the abstraction:  although I'm loading a web-page, the communication to the server happens by [IP Protocol](https://en.wikipedia.org/wiki/Internet_Protocol) - my request is sent as a bunch of discrete "packets" (streams of binary digits).
 You can think of a packet as being like a real-world parcel or letter.

 Each packet consists of two things:

-- An **IP Address**, which tells the network components (such as routers and gateways) where to send the packet, much like you'd write the address on the outside of a parcel.
+- The **IP address**, which tells the network where to send the packet (again, much like you'd write the address on the outside of a parcel).
-- The **Payload**, the stream of bytes for processing at the destination, like the contents of the parcel.
+- The **payload**, the stream of bytes for processing at the destination, like the contents of the parcel.

-But even this concept of "packets" is an [Abstraction](../thinking/Glossary.md#abstraction).
-Although all the components of the network understand this protocol, we might be using Wired Ethernet cables, or WiFi, 4G or _something else_ beneath that.
+But even this concept of "packets" is an [abstraction](../thinking/Glossary.md#abstraction).
+Although the network understands this protocol, we might be using Wired Ethernet cables, or WiFi, 4G or _something else_ beneath that.
+You can think of this as analogous to the parcel being delivered on foot, by plane or by car - it doesn't matter to the sender of the parcel!

 ### 3. 802.11 - WiFi Protocol

 I ran this at home using WiFi, which uses [IEEE 802.11 Protocol](https://en.wikipedia.org/wiki/IEEE_802.11), which is another standard abstraction allowing my laptop to communicate with the router wirelessly.
 But even _this_ isn't the bottom, because this is likely using [MIMO-OFDM](https://en.wikipedia.org/wiki/MIMO-OFDM), a specification about frequencies of microwave radiation, antennas, multiplexing, error-correction codes and so on.

 And WiFi is just the first hop.
-After the WiFi receiver, there will be protocols for delivering the packets via the telephony system.
+After the WiFi receiver, there will be protocols for delivering the packets via the telephony system to Google's servers.

 ### 4. TCP - Transmission Control Protocol

-Another [Abstraction](../thinking/Glossary.md#abstraction) going on here is that my browser believes it has a  "connection" to the server.
+Another [abstraction](../thinking/Glossary.md#abstraction) going on here is that my browser believes it has a  "connection" to the server.
 This is provided by the TCP protocol.

 But this is a fiction - my "connection" is built on the IP protocol, which as we saw above is just packets of data on the network.
 So there are lots of packets floating around which say "this connection is still alive" and "I'm message 5 in the sequence" and so on in order to maintain this fiction.